kayleegeorge/kayleegeorge.github.io/_posts/2025-09-11-jax-ray-tracing.md

 ### Multiple Objects

-Now we need to extend our ray tracer to handle a scene with multiple spheres, not just one.
+Now we need to extend our one-sphere-wonder ray tracer to handle a scene with multiple spheres.

 Traditional ray tracers loop through each sphere sequentially (i.e. test sphere 1, then sphere 2, then sphere 3) until you find the closest hit.
 However, JAX offers massive speedups by testing all spheres simultaneously with `vmap`, then find the minimum distance.
-Whether you have 5 spheres or 500, it's still just one parallel operation.
+Whether you have 5 spheres or 500, it's still just one parallel operation — meaning the performance difference is quite noticeable as scenes get more complex.

-The performance difference becomes dramatic as scenes get more complex.
-Instead of `O(n)` sequential tests, JAX gives you `O(1)` parallel intersection testing across your entire scene.

 ```python
 def scene_intersect(ray_origin, ray_direction, centers, radii, material_ids):